3 dead, 10 homes buried in Philippine monsoon landslide

 Commentary: Typhoon Mangkhut destroys rice, corn and fish – but what has this got to do with Singapore?

-The new slide happened around 6am (2200 Wednesday GMT) in the rural town of Tina-an, which is on the popular tourist island of Cebu.
+Emergency workers in yellow helmets rushed to the scene of the new disaster in the town of Tina-an on the popular tourist island of Cebu.

 Days of heavy monsoon rains caused a steep slope to collapse and now searchers are frantically looking for survivors.